Satellite-im/Core-PWA/commit-guide.md

 Summary of the changes made.

-Deis:
-> The subject line contains a succinct description of the change to the logic.

 - Must be present tense
 - Written in the imperative
 - First letter is not capitalized